Categories

 Instructions

 • In a large pot with a steamer basket, place the head of cabbage on the basket with the core side down.
+Steam for about 5 minutes or until the leaves have wilted.

 • Spread tomato sauce followed by the sauerkraut on the bottom of a large roast pan.

-• Layer rolls in roast pan
+• Layer the cabbage rolls in roast pan.

-• On top of the stove, bring sauce to a boil then transfer to preheated oven
+• On top of the stove, bring sauce to a boil then transfer to preheated oven.

-• Bake covered at 325° F for 2 hours
+• Bake covered at 325° F for 2 to 3 hours (or until cabbage is tender).

-4 replies on “Czech Cabbage Rolls”
+6 replies on “Czech Cabbage Rolls”

 Sounds real good just hope the uncocked rice comes out right it would be a bummer if it’s dry and undercooked